ctabin/libzippp/README.md

 using namespace libzippp;

 int main(int argc, char** argv) {
-  //important to use calloc/malloc for the fromWriteableBuffer ! char* buffer = (char*)calloc(4096, sizeof(char));
+  //important to use calloc/malloc for the fromWritableBuffer ! char* buffer = (char*)calloc(4096, sizeof(char));

-  ZipArchive* z1 = ZipArchive::fromWriteableBuffer(&buffer, 4096, ZipArchive::New);
+  ZipArchive* z1 = ZipArchive::fromWritableBuffer(&buffer, 4096, ZipArchive::New);
   /* add content to the archive */

   //will update the content of the buffer